-The Scheme exposes the Group to risks, such as longevity risk, inflation risk, interest rate risk and investment risk.
+In addition to investment risk, the Scheme exposes the Group to other risks, such as longevity risk, inflation risk and interest rate risk.
 As the Scheme's obligation is to provide lifetime pension benefits to members upon retirement, increases in life expectancy will result in an increase in the Scheme's liabilities.
 Other assumptions used to value the defined benefit obligation are also uncertain.